A playful, fun breed, the Boston terrier is a great choice for people who want a cheerful and energetic companion.

 Bostons have been called other names.
 Some people still call them Boston bulls.
 They were also once called American bull terriers, but owners of bulldogs and bull terriers objected and, in 1891, the Boston's official name became the boston terrier.
 The breed was accepted by the American Kennel Club in 1893.

-Some breed historians report that Bostons were initially bred for fighting, but the dogs have long been considered amiable and affectionate house pets and are known as the "American gentleman" of dogs.
+The dogs have long been considered amiable and affectionate house pets and are known as the "American gentleman" of dogs.

 Bostons were a common breed prior to 1960 but since then, their popularity seems to have declined.
 Recently, however, Bostons have emerged in several television commercials, perhaps signaling a renewed interest in the breed.